Sourdough Pumpkin Bagels

 How To Make Sourdough Pumpkin Bagels

 Sourdough pumpkin bagels are fairly easy to bring together.
 There are a few things that you do need to remember though.
-This is a low hydration dough so it will be quite tough to knead (especially by hand - but it's totally fine to do by hand or in a stand mixer).
+This is a low hydration dough so it will be quite tough to knead (especially by hand - but it's totally fine to do by hand or in a stand mixer with a dough hook attachment).
+I've used a kitchen scale to accurately weigh my ingredients.

 The lower hydration will also mean that it takes a bit longer to bulk ferment, so make sure you allow enough time for this to happen.

-- Now it's time to knead the dough.
-You can do this by hand or you can do it use a stand mixer or Thermomix.
+Now it's time to knead the dough.
+You can do this by hand or you can do it use the bowl of a stand mixer or Thermomix.
 This is a stiff dough (much like sandwich bread dough) so it won't be super elastic, however it should be smooth and not sticky.
+I prefer to knead this dough in my stand mixer with a dough hook attachment.
+Keep the mixer to a low speed (speed 1-2 is best).

 Baker's Timeline for Sourdough Pumpkin Bagels